CodingThrust/AMAT5315-2025Spring-Homeworks/hw8/README.md

     ![](halfadder.png)

-2. (Spin dynamics- optional) Use the spin dynamics simulation to find the ground state of the above spin glass problem.
+2. (Spin dynamics - optional) Use the spin dynamics simulation to find the ground state of the above spin glass problem.
 Fix the output is $S=0, C=1$, and read out the input spin configuration.

-3. (Challenge) Optimize the simulated annealing scheduler for tensor network contraction.
+3. (Challenge: Simulated Annealing) Optimize the simulated annealing scheduler for tensor network contraction.
 We implemented multiple algorithms in [OMEinsumContractionOrders.jl](https://github.com/TensorBFS/OMEinsumContractionOrders.jl) to find the optimal contraction order.
 The simulated annealing based one, `TreeSA`, is the most popular, but is slow.
 The challenge is to implement a better simulated annealing scheduler with at least 10x speedup and create a PR to merge it.
 The relevant code to improve is here: https://github.com/TensorBFS/OMEinsumContractionOrders.jl/blob/523434dcd671bd35ee31da518b336580c5a7822c/src/treesa.jl#L251-L293 .